antoineb-primeum/laravel-api-to-postman/README.md

 ## Configuration

-You can modify any of the `api-postman.php` config values to suit your export requirements.
+You can modify any of the `api-exports.php` config values to suit your export requirements.

-Click [here](/config/api-postman.php) to view the config attributes.
+Click [here](/config/api-exports.php) to view the config attributes.

 ## Usage